LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 ## Message Center

 The Event Page template includes a **Message Center** block under the “About This Event” section.
 When a visitor is not logged in a small callout invites them to authenticate.
-Clicking **Log in here** expands an embedded login form with the same accordion animation used elsewhere on the page.
+The block begins with a **Log in or Register Here** heading followed by a login form that is visible by default.
+Clicking **Log in here** toggles the embedded form with the same accordion animation used elsewhere on the page.
 The form submits via `wp_login_form()` and redirects back to the event page on success.
 A link to the standard registration page is also provided.

 ## Event Type and Ticket Context